Results matter.

 Where we take it.

-PIPELINE EASEMENTS - BY THE NUMBERS
+TAKINGS CASES: BY THE NUMBERS

 INITIAL WRITTEN OFFER

-settlement: more than 27 times the initial offer
+settlement: more than 3x the initial offer

 pipeline taking · ranch owner